diginsight/blog/posts/20250629 - Enhancing GitHub Copilot's Code Understanding/index.md

 #### 1.1.2.
 Strategic Code Comments

-**Focus on what Copilot cannot infer:** While Copilot can generate standard XML documentation, it cannot understand your specific business rules, performance constraints, or domain-specific patterns.
-Focus your comments on providing this unique context.
+**Focus on what Copilot cannot infer:** While Copilot can generate standard XML documentation, it cannot understand our specific business rules, performance constraints, or domain-specific patterns.
+Focus comments on providing this unique context.

 ```csharp
 /// <summary>